Source code for squidpy.experimental.im._calculate_image_features

 """Experimental feature extraction module.

-Extracts per-cell features from segmentation masks using scikit-image
+Extracts per-cell features from segmentation masks using cp_measure,

-texture, colour histograms).
-Large images are automatically tiled so
+statistics, GLCM texture, intensity histograms).
+Large images are

 """